Louisiana State University Tiger Marching Band: After WWII

-Continued quest for excellence
+Awards and International Performances

-In the fall of 1997, the band directors of the Southeastern Conference unanimously voted the LSU Tiger Marching Band the best marching band in the SEC according to a survey taken by the Northwest Arkansas Times.
-The band was awarded the Sudler Trophy in 2002, a one-time award conferred upon the nation's best college marching bands.
+In the fall of 1997, the band directors of the Southeastern Conference unanimously voted for the LSU Tiger Marching Band as the best marching band in the SEC, according to a survey by the Northwest Arkansas Times.
+In 2002, the marching band won the Sudler Trophy, a one-time award given to the nation's best marching bands.

-Three women have led Tiger Band as drum majors: Kristie Smith (1999) season, Mindy Hebert (2000), and Mary Bahlinger (2014).
+Three women have led Tiger Band as drum majors: Kristie Smith (1999), Mindy Hebert (2000), and Mary Bahlinger (2014).

-The band continues to be a celebrated part of the university community; some members report being asked for autographs.
-The current look of the band has been memorialized in a set of 17 miniature, hand-painted figurines that includes the different members of the band and that sells for almost $400.
+The band continues to be a celebrated part of the university community, with some members having reported being asked for autographs.
+The look of the band has been memorialized in a set of 17 miniature, hand-painted figurines that include the different members of the band and that sell for almost $400.
 One group of fans has even chosen to memorialize the band's Pregame performance by creating shirts with the first four notes of the band's fanfare.
 On Saturday, October 11, 2008, ESPN announced that the Tiger Band won first place in a competition amongst university bands from Auburn, Clemson, Florida, Georgia, Texas, and USC.
 Each band played a version of John Williams's Indiana Jones theme, and ESPN posted the videos online for fans to vote.
 At halftime during the 2009 home football game against Vanderbilt, the band was inducted into the Louisiana Music Hall of Fame.

-In 2010, the LSU Golden Girls performed in Hong Kong as part of the Chinese New Year celebration marking the first ever international performance by the Golden Band from Tigerland.
-In 2012, the LSU Tiger Band was named as one of the "Top Ten College Marching Bands in the United States" by the Huffington Post.
-The Tiger Band added another international performance In 2014 when all 325 members traveled to Dublin, Ireland to perform in the St. Patrick's Day Parade.
+In 2010, the LSU Golden Girls performed in Hong Kong as part of the Chinese New Year celebration, marking the first-ever international performance by the Golden Band from Tigerland.
+The Tiger Band added another international performance in 2014 when all 325 members traveled to Dublin, Ireland, to perform in the St. Patrick's Day Parade.

 Traditions

 Victory Hill

-On game days, the band marches from the band hall to Tiger Stadium, stopping along the way at Victory Hill, located right outside the stadium.
-"Thousands of fans lining North Stadium Drive listen for the cadence of drums announcing the band's departure from the Greek Theatre" and await the impending arrival of the band.
+On game days, the band marches from the band hall to Tiger Stadium, stopping by at Victory Hill, located right outside the stadium.
+Fans lining North Stadium Drive await the arrival of the band.
 The band stops on the hill and begins to play the opening strains of the "Pregame Salute."
-Then, while playing the introduction to "Touchdown for LSU," the band begins to run in tempo through the streets and down the hill amidst the crowd of cheering fans.
+Then, while playing the introduction to "Touchdown for LSU," the band starts running in tempo through the streets and down the hill.
 The band also marches from the stadium to the band hall upon the conclusion of the game, a practice not usually employed by other bands.